mlabs-haskell/plutip/STANDARDS.md

 ## Documentation

-Every publically-exported definition MUST have a Haddock comment, detailing its purpose.
+Every publicly-exported definition MUST have a Haddock comment, detailing its purpose.
 If a definition is a function, it SHOULD also have examples of use using [Bird tracks][bird-tracks].
-The Haddock for a publically-exported definition SHOULD also provide an explanation of any caveats, complexities of its use, or common issues a user is likely to encounter.
+The Haddock for a publicly-exported definition SHOULD also provide an explanation of any caveats, complexities of its use, or common issues a user is likely to encounter.

 If the code project is a library, these Haddock comments SHOULD carry an [``@since``][haddock-since] annotation, stating what version of the library they